a11yhood/accessible-switches/switches/more-resources.md

 # Other reasources

-##  we want you to encourage people to use some extra reasources for suppor on finding switches
+We want you to encourage people to use some extra reasources for suppor on finding switches

 ## Check your public libraries
-Lending library from odmf, link odmf
+Lending library from [ODMF] (https://opendoorswa.org/)

 ## Where to access spaces or tools:
 Makerspace, free/low cost 3d printing and other tools: https://makerspace.com/map/ use map to find locations near you